SamuelAhou/Algorithmic-Trading/README.md

 3. Backtest the strategy using the `run` function defined in the `Strategy` class.
 4. Visualize the results using the `plot` function defined in the `Strategy` class.

+You can find multiple metrics in the attribute `metrics` of the strategy object after running the backtest.

 ### Example

 Here is an example of how to use the framework: